• Skip to primary navigation

 Jump to Recipe Print Recipe

-Vegan Thai coconut soup is a healthy and flavorful dish that is a perfect weeknight dinner.
+Vegan Thai coconut soup with chickpeas is a healthy and flavorful dish that is a perfect weeknight dinner.
 This Thai coconut soup is oil free, gluten free and ready in 20 minutes, to get dinner on the table fast!

 Is Coconut Soup spicy?